Key takeaways:

 Fast heart rate

 Some people who take Ozempic have reported mood changes, sometimes called “Ozempic personality” by the media.
-But in reality, there’s not a lot of evidence to support this.
-Though Ozempic can potentially change how you think about food, there’s no evidence that it will change your personality.
+But in reality, there’s no evidence to support this.
+Ozempic can potentially change how you think about food.
+However, there’s no evidence that it’ll change your personality.

 Ozempic mimics a hormone in your body called GLP-1.
 This is a hormone that’s naturally released in your gut when you eat.
 It sends signals to your brain (and other parts of your body) that it’s time to stop eating.
 As a result, many people taking Ozempic eat less often and feel less interested in food.

 Ozempic and similar medications are helpful tools for managing diabetes, weight, and much more.
-There are some reports of depression and suicidal thoughts in people using Ozempic.
-Nonetheless, there’s no clear evidence that Ozempic is the direct cause.
-More data is needed before we can say for sure.
-All the same, if you experience depression or suicidal thoughts while using Ozempic, talk to a healthcare professional as soon as possible.
+There have previously been some reports of depression and suicidal thoughts in people using Ozempic.
+But recent data shows no increased risk of depression, suicide, or other mental health conditions when using glucagon-like peptide-1 (GLP-1) agonists.
+If you experience depression or suicidal thoughts while using Ozempic, talk to a healthcare professional as soon as possible.

 Borgland, S. L. (2021).
 Can treatment of obesity reduce depression or vice versa?
 Journal of Psychiatry & Neuroscience.